top of page

 • Jul 7, 2025

-In California, not all employees are created equal when it comes to overtime pay, meal and rest breaks, and other wage protections.
-Whether you’re exempt or non-exempt under California labor law can make a significant difference in your paycheck—and in your rights at work.
+In California, not all employees are treated the same when it comes to overtime pay, meal and rest breaks, and other core wage protections.
+The distinction between “exempt” and “non-exempt” status is one of the most important—and most misunderstood—concepts under California employment law.

 Who Qualifies as an Exempt Employee in California